 The 2020 Census is fast approaching, and we all have a stake in a complete count.
 This constitutionally-mandated undertaking will shape a decade of political representation, federal funding, research, infrastructure planning, and much more.
 We work to make sure that everyone understands how important an inclusive and effective 2020 Census is to economic justice and political equality in the U.S.

-GCPI and the American Libraries Association created a resource guide for librarians to use in supporting a fair and accurate count in the 2020 Census.
+GCPI and the American Library Association created a resource guide for librarians to use in supporting a fair and accurate count in the 2020 Census.
 Ensuring an accurate count of everyone in the 2020 Census is crucial for the appropriate distribution of federal funding and for reapportionment.
 Libraries can play an important role by answering questions about the census, providing access to internet-connected computers, helping to fight misinformation, and more.

 Why the Census Matters for Rural America: Defining, Understanding, and Investing in Rural Communities